Guidelines for Laundry in Healthcare Facilities

 While OSHA regulations prohibit home laundering of personal protective apparel or equipment, such as a lab coat or gloves, experts are divided about whether this extends to scrubs, uniforms and other clothing worn by doctors, nurses and medical professionals during the workday.

-A temperature of at least 160°F (71°C) for a minimum of 25 minutes is commonly recommended for hot-water washing in health care facilities and nursing homes, according to the CDCIn addition, the use of chlorine bleach assures an extra margin of safety.
+A temperature of at least 160°F (71°C) for a minimum of 25 minutes is commonly recommended for hot-water washing, according to the CDC guidelines for laundry in healthcare facilitiesIn addition, the use of chlorine bleach assures an extra margin of safety.
 Chlorine bleach becomes activated at water temperatures of 135°F–145°F (57.2°C–62.7°C).

-Not surprisingly, laundries are typically the largest users of hot water in hospitals and can consume 50 percent to 75 percent of the total hot water, representing an average of 10 percent to 15 percent of the energy used by a hospitalThus, for facilities looking to reduce costs and energy use, cutting back on hot water is an option.
+Laundries are typically the largest users of hot water in hospitals and can consume 50 percent to 75 percent of the total hot water, representing an average of 10 percent to 15 percent of the energy used by a hospitalThus, for facilities looking to reduce costs and energy use, cutting back on hot water is an option.
 Research has shown that lower water temperatures (71°F–77°F) can reduce microbial contamination as well, as long as the washer cycles, detergent and other laundry additives are monitored carefully.

 Soaps, detergents and chemicals can cause skin irritation, chemical burns and more, so it’s important nursing homes and other health care facilities properly label chemicals used in laundry rooms.
 Facilities should implement a written program that meets the requirements of the Hazard Communication Standard from OSHA.
 Properly store soaps and chemicals and clean up spills quickly when they occur.
+Following these guidelines for laundry in healthcare facilities can help keep staff and residents safe and healthy.